Panthers sign Forsling to 8-year extension, Gadjovich to a 2-year extension

 Forsling spent his first three NHL seasons in Chicago, then got traded to Carolina in 2019.
 He never made it onto the ice with the Hurricanes, who waived him in January 2021.

-The Panthers claimed him a day later.
+The Panthers claimed him a day later, so enthusiastically, Zito recalled Thursday, that scouts were “banging on the table” to convince Florida to make the move.
 The rest has just fallen into place.
 He has missed one game since the start of last season — and it was for the birth of his son in January.
 He has nine goals and 22 assists this season.

 Forsling’s plus-minus this season is plus-43, 10 better than anyone else in the league.
 Since the start of the 2021-22 season, he’s plus-103, second-best in the NHL.
 He’s become a major part of a team that has the best record in the league this season and is in line for a second Presidents’ Trophy in the last three years.